 How does CoST help?

 CoST works with government bodies such as the PPDA to address these challenges faced by the private sector.
 As seen recently in Thailand, increased transparency on infrastructure projects can inhibit misbehaviour in procurement and strengthen bidding competition.
 In Thailand, this led to lower contract prices and a more efficient use of the public budget, contributing to cost savings of US $360 million.
 Meanwhile, CoST training ensures that both government and private sector representatives are aware of the value of timely disclosure.
-And, by bringing stakeholders from a range of disciplines together through events such as CoST Afghanistan’s recent webinar, CoST facilitates knowledge exchange – and builds trust – between the private sector and government.
+And, by bringing stakeholders from a range of disciplines together through events, CoST facilitates knowledge exchange – and builds trust – between the private sector and government.

 Combined, these elements build private sector confidence in the procurement process, and help ensure the public budget is used as effectively, and efficiently, as possible.